vidur-24/Todo-Flask/README.md

-Project = CRUD-based TODO APP
+Project = CRUD-based TODO APP using Python Flask

 Used:
 - Flask = Flask is a lightweight, flexible, and open-source Python microframework used for building web applications and APIs